Back to posts

-Consumer AI vs Business AI, priority of reliable and cost efficient solutions
+Consumer AI vs Business AI, prioritising reliable and cost efficient solutions

 Quick AI research, first post.
 I am conducting some summer research to understand the capabilities of AI and assess today's implementation possibilities to build my own tool.